• Home

 Email

-Ancient Territory: With the loss of their ancient lands at Knockgraffon in the Norman era, the Ó Súilleabháin retreated to Desmond.
+Ancient Territory: With the loss of their ancient lands at Knockgraffon in the Norman era, the Ó Súlleabháin retreated to Desmond.
+For a long while the seat of the Ó Súlleabháin Mór was Dunkerron castle in southern Kerry.

 The Council of Irish Clans